Red House, New York: Geography

 According to the United States Census Bureau, the town has a total area of 144.7 km2, of which 144.2 km2 is land and 0.5 km2, or 0.34%, is water.

 The south town line is the border of Pennsylvania, and the northwest part of the town borders/includes the Allegany Reservation, defined by the Allegheny River.

 Interstate 86 passes through the town, with access from Exit 19.
 There are also some mostly decommissioned portions of what used to be Route 17 and New York State Route 382.
 Allegany State Park Routes 1, 2 and 3 are the main routes serving the park and town.
 The northwest corner of Red House is detached from the rest of the town's roadways and is served by only one road, Sunfish Road, which can only be accessed by a detour of several miles through Coldspring.

+The Erie Railroad operated a Red House station on its main line that closed by 1935.